-According to Digiconomist, Ethereum mining consumes between 46.31 and 93.98 terawatt hours (TWh) per year, roughly the same as the country of Austria.
-But with the Ethereum Merge to Proof of Stake (PoS), energy consumption was reduced to 99.95%.
+According to Digiconomist, Ethereum mining used to consume between 46.31 and 93.98 terawatt hours (TWh) per year, approximately equivalent to the energy consumption of Austria.
+However, with the Ethereum Merge to Proof of Stake (PoS), energy consumption has been dramatically reduced to 99.95%.

-Ethereum’s transition to proof-of-stake (PoS) is claimed to be the most significant upgrade in the history of Ethereum, aiming for less electricity consumption and preparing the blockchain for future scaling upgrades.
-This in turn makes Ethereum a green blockchain, using ETH instead of energy to secure the network.
-The proof-of-stake mechanism in Ethereum consumes only 0.0026 TWh/yr across the entire global network.
+Ethereum’s transition to proof-of-stake (PoS) is considered the most significant upgrade in the history of the platform, with the main goals being reduced electricity consumption and preparation for future scaling enhancements.
+This shift has made Ethereum a green blockchain, as it now relies on ETH instead of energy to secure the network.
+The proof-of-stake mechanism in Ethereum now consumes only 0.0026 TWh per year across the entire global network.

-According to Ethan Vera, chief operations officer of mining services firm Luxor Technologies, “20%-30% of ETH miners have found a temporary new home amongst other blockchains, while the rest are shut down.”
-This means that the impact on global energy consumption and climate change may be limited because the computers previously used to mine Ether may now be used to mine other, more energy-intensive cryptocurrencies.
+Ethan Vera, the COO of Luxor Technologies, reported that around 20%-30% of ETH miners have temporarily moved to other blockchains, while the remaining miners have ceased their operations.
+This suggests that the overall impact on global energy consumption and climate change might be limited because the computers that were previously used to mine Ether are now being utilized for mining other, more energy-intensive cryptocurrencies.

-In the figure above, this corresponds to a reduction in emissions from the height of the Eiffel Tower to the size of a small plastic toy.
-As a result, the environmental cost of network security is significantly reduced.
-Simultaneously, the network’s security is thought to have improved.
+The diagram shows a reduction in emissions from the height of the Eiffel Tower to the size of a small plastic toy, indicating a significant decrease in the environmental impact of network security.
+This reduction in emissions also suggests an improvement in the network’s security.

-While the Merge has many benefits for Ethereum itself, the biggest beneficiary is the planet.
-Thus, the Merge has substantially enhance the environmental sustainability of the Ethereum network.
+While the Merge offers numerous advantages for Ethereum, the most significant beneficiary is the planet.
+Consequently, the Merge has greatly enhanced the environmental sustainability of the Ethereum network.

-The Merge is the most significant update for the Ethereum network and the cryptocurrency space in general.
-It changes the consensus mechanism from proof of work to proof of stake, reducing the electricity consumption and the carbon footprint of the network significantly.
+The Merge represents the most momentous upgrade for the Ethereum network and the entire cryptocurrency domain.
+By switching the consensus mechanism from proof of work to proof of stake, it achieves a considerable reduction in electricity consumption and the network’s carbon footprint.

-Although this is just the beginning of Ethereum’s transition, more scaling functionalities that could not be integrated into the Proof of Work model can be actualized using the Proof of Stake model, like sharing, zk roll-up, etc. This will significantly increase Ethereum’s scalability and throughput, thus bringing Ethereum one step closer to achieving full scale, security, and sustainability.
+While this marks the initial phase of Ethereum’s transition, the Proof of Stake model opens the door for additional scaling functionalities that were not feasible under the Proof of Work model, such as Sharding, zk roll-up, and more.
+These advancements will substantially boost Ethereum’s scalability and throughput, bringing it closer to achieving complete scale, security, and sustainability.